akarihirohara/STUnited/README.md

 Click the trash can to the right of a todo to delete it.

 Clicking the CLEAR ALL button on the top right of the screen will display a confirmation screen asking if you want to delete all Todos.
 If you confirm, all Todos will be deleted.

+## Points to note
+my-react-app is an unrelated file